~jprotopopov/kefir

 • Performance - trying to outcompete well-established compiler backends, such as GCC backend or LLVM, is not reasonable, thus performance was never considered a goal, even though some improvements can be occasionally made.
 In fact, performance is deliberately sacrificed to facilitate implementation of other goals.

-• Compatibility with other compiler extensions - C compilers are known to include different extensions that are not described by language standard.
-Some of those are implemented, however it is not project goal per se, thus there are no guarantees of extension compatibility.
+• Compatibility with other compiler extensions - C compilers are known to include different extensions that are not described by the language standard.
+Considerable number of those are supported by Kefir, however it is not project goal per se, thus there are no guarantees of extension compatibility.

 See CHANGELOG.

-The initial implementation has been finished: at the momement the compiler features all necessary components, and with some known exceptions (and unknown bugs) supports C17 language standard.
-Kefir is able to re-use standard library provided by host system.
+The initial implementation has been finished: at the momement the compiler features all necessary components, and with some known minor idiosyncrasies supports C17 language standard.
+Kefir is able to reasonably re-use standard library provided by target systems.
+Significant effort has been spent to compose a test suite of third-party open source software to validate correctness of Kefir.
 Further effort is concentrated on improving and extending the compiler, including:

-• Implementing alternative, optimizing code generator -- initial basic implementation has been finished.
+• Implementing optimizing code generator -- initial basic implementation has been finished.
 Pending subtasks are:

 • Implementing actual optimization passes -- several basic optimizations have been implemented.

-• Improving compatibility with mainstream compiler by implementing additional extensions and built-ins.
+• Improving compatibility with mainstream compilers by implementing additional extensions and built-ins.

 • Bugfixes, improvements in error reporting.